andavissuse/sca-datasets/README.md

 * Run `datasets-update.sh`.
 This will:
   * Invoke `datasets-features.sh` to build binary-valued datasets.
 For each supportconfig, this will:
     * Uncompress the supportconfig
-    * Run supportconfig extraction scripts (from sca github project) to extract features
+    * Run supportconfig extraction scripts (from sca github project) to extract all features
     * For each type of binary dataset, call `dataset.py`.
 This will:
       * Vectorize the relevant feature data (using one-hot encoding)
       * Add the supportconfig md5sum and vector to the dataset file.
 As new feature values are found, additional vector dimensions will be added and existing vectors will be modified to contain `0` values for the new dimensions.